 According to Amtrak rules, you must check your bags at least forty-five minutes before the departure of the train.
 Some stations may bend these rules, but it is better to plan that they won’t.

-Food and alcohol on the Amtrak’s Lake Shore Limited
+Food Service On Amtrak’s Lake Shore Limited

-You can bring food aboard Amtrak’s Lake Shore Limited
+You can bring food aboard Amtrak’s Lake Shore Limited.

 For example, not everyone enjoys the smell of egg salad sandwiches.